Alexander89/actyx-vscode/README.md

 This extension contributes four commands

-- `Actyx: create events`: convert the **selected** events to an event definition and create the emitter functions
+- `Actyx: generate events`: convert the **selected** events to an event definition and create the emitter functions
+- `Actyx: generate events with typed emitter`: convert the **selected** events to an event definition and create the emitter functions that consumes an emitter instand the pond.
+This emitter function in compatible to state effects as well.

 ## Snippets